olivamadrigal/DFT-in-SystemVerilog/README.md

 Submitted as a special project assignment as part of CMPE 297 Special Topics -- Cryptographic Application-Specific Hardware

+CMPE 297 Special Topics Course on: Application-Specific Hardware Design for computer arithmetic as applied in cryptography, coding, and digital signal processing.
+Micro-code driven state-machine and its application in cryptography.

 Team: Saar Sagir and Samira C. Oliva Madrigal